-SURGERY UPDATE REGARDING FLU CLINICS
+SURGERY UPDATE REGARDING COVID-19 VACCINATIONS

-Please take a few moments to review the measures we have put in place:
+When you do arrive for your appointment, we kindly ask that you take a few moments to review the measures we have put in place:

 - You will be allocated an appointment slot and not a specific time.
 Please do not arrive any earlier than 5 minutes before your appointment slot.